Liu, Volpe, Galetta's Neuro-Ophthalmology: Diagnosis

 8. Visual Loss: Retrochiasmal Disorders

 9. Disorders of Higher Cortical Visual Function

-10. Transient Visual Loss
+10. Transient Visual Loss or Blurring

-11. Functional Visual Loss
+11. Functional (Nonorganic) Visual Loss

 12. Visual Hallucinations and Illusions